-GROUP

-2015 2014
+GRO JP

-R'm R'm
+2015 R'm 2014 R'm

-Opening balance 45 (14)
+Opening balance (5) -

-Purchase/(sale) of interest from/to non-controlling shareholders 2 (92)

-Net consideration for interest (paid)/received (10) 151
+Change in ownership for the year (9) (5)

-Balance at the end of the year 37 45
+Balance at the end of the year (14) (5)

 During 2015 BSI repurchased the 25% non-controlling interest held in Mozambique.
-During the 2014 financial year Prodist (Pty) Ltd, a subsidiary of Hinterland SA (Pty) Ltd, issued shares to Mica to obtain a 25% shareholding in Prodist.
+During the 2014 financial year Prodist (Pty) Ltd a subsidiary of Hinterland (Pty) Ltd, issued shares to Mica, who obtained a 25% shareholding in Prodist.
 Hinterland owns 75% of Prodist after the issuing of shares.
 Where the holding company's share changes in a subsidiary, without losing control, the profit or loss will be accounted for in other comprehensive income (equity).